 - Help you prove the extent of the harm to your baby

 What you’re going through is a new parent’s worst nightmare.
 You have every right to want justice and accountability.
-The Baltimore infant brain damage attorneys at William G. Kolodner Personal Injury Lawyers will fight to make sure the responsible parties pay for what happened.
+The Baltimore infant brain damage attorneys at WGK Personal Injury Lawyers will fight to make sure the responsible parties pay for what happened.

 Give us a call today to speak with one of our medical malpractice lawyers.
 You don’t have to go through any of this alone.